-The specialization in teaching English as a second language requires 30 hours of course work.
-To complete this specialization, a student, in consultation with the TESL advisor and the director of the graduate program in English, may elect a thesis or examination option.
-The examination option is recommended for students with no previous or current TESL experience.
+The specialization in teaching English as a second language requires (TESL) 30 hours of course work.
+To complete this specialization, the student, in consultation with the TESL advisor may elect a thesis or take ENG 595.
+Enrolling in 595 is recommended for students with no previous or current TESL experience.